-Admission to the Faculty of Medicine is highly competitive and meeting the eligibility requirements is not a guarantee of admission.
+Admission to the Faculty of Medicine and Health Sciences is highly competitive and meeting the eligibility requirements is not a guarantee of admission.

 We work hard to maintain a fair and balanced selection process.
 We attend to current best-practices with respect to the predictive validity of the tools we use (such as the multiple mini-interviews), and seek through our processes to appreciate each applicant's unique trajectory and perspective, life experiences, and accomplishments – as factors that can be recognized and understood for their value in a future career in medicine.